Top 10 Questions Answered About Erectile Dysfunction

 Yes.
 More than 200 drugs may be associated with difficulty achieving erection.

 Yes.
 Often psychological factors are involved either in part or as the entire cause, for erectile dysfunction, especially in younger men.

 No. Causes of ED can be physical and/or psychological, but tight underwear is not among the causes of ED.

 It’s common for erections to be more difficult to achieve with aging due to other diseases, but age alone is not a barrier to having sex.
 Generally, other factors may be involved.
 These may include vascular disease, diabetes, hypertension, and personal habits such as cigarette smoking.

 No. This may be true of teenage boys, however, erections don’t occur as often as a man gets older.
 Hormones in a man’s body and other life changes may affect a man’s level of arousal.
 It may take longer for a man to achieve an erection and may require more direct stimulation and foreplay.

 Yes.
 These substances can damage blood vessels and/or restrict blood flow to the penis, causing ED.

 No. Most men experience ED at one time or another.
 Studies suggest that as many as 52% of men between the ages of 40 and 70 may have difficulty with erection.

 Yes.
 A man should seek medical advice and treatment if ED occurs more than half of the time.

-No. Bicycle riding, in moderation, does not affect erectile functioning.
+This is controversial and some studies suggest that men who ride a lot may have compression of the pudendal nerve leading to erection issues.
+Bicycle riding, in moderation, does not affect erectile functioning.
 Men should take breaks when cycling long distances, however.
 A bike and seat that fit ergonomically with a man’s body can relieve discomfort associated with bicycling.